-Lynsey White: I wish that we have that.
+Lynsey White: I wish that we had that.
 We would love to have a certification process.
 But we don’t.
-Again, there’s no way to know for sure, so we recommend getting as much information that we can.
-Talking to customers, if you do refer the public to them, following up with them, to see what actually happen.
-Doing a ride along if you can.
-But again, in terms of trapping, we don’t want them to be trapping.
-So if it’s all possible, we don’t want them trapping at all.
-We want them to be using a one-way door, a reunion box.
+Again, there’s no way to know for sure, so we recommend getting as much information as you can.
+Talk to customers (if you do refer the public to them) and follow up with them, to see what actually happened.
+Do a ride along if you can.
+But again, in terms of trapping, we don’t want these companies to be trapping.
+We want them to be using a one-way door and a reunion box to remove animals from the home whenever necessary.
 They shouldn’t be using a trap at all.

 Audience Question: You talked about how many concerns can be addressed by our call-takers and our dispatchers.
 How do you recommend we train them to take those calls?

-Lynsey White: We actually have a training.
-We have a three-part webinar training where we go through all that.
-That is available, you can use for your staff.
-In some cases we can come and do the training in person, it just depends we don’t have a lot of staff or resources right now but sometimes, we can do that.
+Lynsey White: We actually have a three-part webinar training where we go through all that.
+This is available online for you and your staff to view.
+In some cases, we can come and do the training in person, although staff time and resources are limited right now.
 Or we can potentially do a live-webinar.
-Additionally, we have the manual, which is made as a resource that a person that takes calls have at their desk.
-They go through the chapters, on squirrels, for example, the go to the conflict that the person has and literally it’s written out as a script so they can tell the person what to do.
+Additionally, we have the manual, which is made as a resource for call-takers to have at their desk.
+The call-takers can reference the chapters, on squirrels, for example, then go to the conflict that the person has and literally it’s written out as a script so they can tell the person what to do.

 Audience Question: We were talking about this before the show but so many of us were told by our parents that if we handled the babies or the young that the mama animal would abandon the young.
 How is this not true?

-Lynsey White: We were talking about this, that is so detrimental to wildlife.
-Not sure why that started but it is just simply not true that the vast majority of animals.
+Lynsey White: We were just talking about this, and this myth has been so detrimental to wildlife.
+I’m sure why that started, but it is just simply not true for the vast majority of animals.
 Because wildlife animals are very good mothers.
 They have a very strong maternal instinct.
-They’re not simply born to abandon their young because there’s this human scent.
-So of course while we don’t recommend unnecessary handling the baby wildlife, it’s not going to hurt them.
-If it’s all possible to use gloves if you’re handling a baby rabbit or a bird, that’s great.
+They’re not simply going to abandon their young because of human scent.
+So of course while we don’t recommend unnecessary handling of baby wildlife, it’s not going to make their mothers abandon them.
+If it’s all possible to use gloves if you’re handling a baby rabbit or a bird, that’s great!
 But no, we do not find that the mothers will abandon their young.
-And again I didn’t have a lot of time to go into this detail but we have webinars about this.
-We have specific instructions on what to do if you find a baby rabbit, how do we unite the rabbit?
-How do we unite a baby bird?
-We got each example for specific instructions on how to do that.
+And again I didn’t have a lot of time to go into this right now, but we have webinars about this.
+We have specific instructions on what to do if you find a baby rabbit,- how do we reunite the rabbit?
+How do we reunite a baby bird?
+We’ve got specific instructions on how to do that for each species.